-A shade solution that can fit most scenarios are cantilever umbrellas.
+A shade solution that can fit most scenarios is cantilever umbrellas.
 Unlike classic models, where the base and the pole are placed right below the centre of the canopy, cantilever umbrellas are placed outside the canopy area.
 It’s a type of structure that effectively gets the pole out of the way and can save a lot of headaches when trying to take full advantage of available space.

-There are, however, two ways to position cantilever umbrellas which need to be to considered: corner-mount, where it’s placed at one of the corners and side-mount, where the base is placed on one side of the area.
+There are, however, two ways to position cantilever umbrellas that need to be considered: corner-mount, where it’s placed at one of the corners and side-mount, where the base is placed on one side of the area.
 Visually, the difference between the two is quite straightforward - upon closer inspection, however, there are nuances that give corner-mount cantilever umbrellas a few advantages over the side-mount version.
 In this blog, we’ll explain what they are and how they can make a difference.

 Superior rotation for total shade